zchee/golang-wiki/DashboardBuilders.md

 For design details about the coordinator, see https://go.dev/s/builderplan

-The information about the builder instances can be found at https://farmer.golang.org/
+Information about builder machines, how many are running and their status can be found at https://farmer.golang.org/

 # How to set up a builder